jerrymarshall2004/cs50labs/debugging/README.md

 Try adding a `printf` inside of the `bin_to_dec(binary)` function to see if the calculation is working correctly.
 {% endspoiler %}

+{% spoiler "Logical Error Hint" %}
+If you notice, the math.h library is included in the header.
+Try looking up pow(x,y) function in the math.h library.
+Use a counter to increase the value.

 [For more info, download the CS50 Bugs and Debugging Reference Sheet](https://cs50.harvard.edu/ap/2020/assets/pdfs/bugs_and_debugging.pdf)